wsj20010128/GameSuite/README.md

   - It is traditionally played with Go pieces (tiger and phoenix stones) on a Go board.
 It is played using a 10×10 board.
 Players alternate turns placing a stone of their color on an empty intersection.
 The winner is the first player to form an unbroken chain of five stones horizontally, vertically, or diagonally.
   - There are two characters having unique skills.
     - Chronoshift: rewind to the last turn.
-    - Grand Starfall: randomly destroy two of your opponent's pieces
+    - Grand Starfall: randomly destroy two of your opponent's pieces.

 ## History